-Online credit card payment for the optional insurance can be made through MySchoolBucks.
-CLICK HERE FOR INSTRUCTIONS.

-- This fee covers accidental damage repair to the Chromebook assigned to the student. - This fee will not cover intentional damage, loss, theft or damage caused by spills.
-It will also not cover outright loss of the Chromebook or replacement of Chromebook cover, charger or cable. - Intentional mistreatment caused by the assigned student user, or by an individual other than the assigned user, will result in disciplinary action to include the repair or retail replacement cost, as well as possible criminal or legal charges... - By declining, or opting out of the accidental damage insurance, you agree to pay the repair or retail replacement charge for any damage caused when using the device in or out of school, which is the same requirement for any other school-issued material. - In the event of an incident, any applicable charges must be paid before a replacement Chromebook can be taken home.
+- The CHROMEBOOK insurance fee is \$35/student/year. - The district will provide an EARLY BIRD RATE OF \$30 per student if payment is RECEIVED NO LATER THAN August 17, 2023. - THE DISTRICT WILL NOT INVOICE ANY FAMILY ABOVE THREE STUDENTS OR A TOTAL OF \$105. - Online credit card payment for the optional insurance can be made through MySchoolBucks.
+The link is also on the district website and additional instructions to access MySchoolBucks can be found by clicking here. - This fee WILL cover accidental damage repair to the Chromebook assigned to the student. - This fee WILL NOT cover intentional damage, loss, theft, or damage caused by spills.
+It will also not cover outright loss of the Chromebook or replacement of Chromebook cover, charger, or cable. - Intentional mistreatment caused by the assigned student user, or by an individual other than the assigned user, will result in disciplinary action including the repair or retail replacement cost as well as potential police involvement. - In the event of an incident, any applicable charges must be paid before a replacement Chromebook can be issued. - BY DECLINING, or opting out of the accidental damage insurance, YOU AGREE TO PAY THE FULL REPAIR OR RETAIL REPLACEMENT CHARGE for any damage caused when using the device in or out of school, which is the same requirement for any other school-issued material.
+Below are the charges the district WILL INVOICE PER STUDENT if the accidental damage insurance IS DECLINED: